Forced marriage is one of the causes of marital rape and domestic violence

 Marriage as a punishment

-Vanessa Thursday labels herself as falling into a so-called anti-marriage category.
-Since she has known many broken people who were made so because they said yes to for better or for worse, the young singer advocates free union instead of marriage.
+Vanessa Jeudi labels herself as having fallen into a so-called anti-marriage category.
+Since she has known many broken people who were made so because they said yes to « for better or for worse », the young singer advocates free union instead of marriage.

 “Everyone should be free to go whenever they want because change is part of life itself.
 Nothing says ten years from now, I will still be the same person I am today.
 In other words, I may no longer hold the same values, no longer have the same tastes, and no longer love the person with whom I had a relationship”.

-By asking someone to swear to stay with another until death, Jeudi believes that person is being asked at the same time to no longer consider the dynamism of life and to resign themself o endure all the abuses that could result from their engagement.
+By asking someone to swear to stay with another until death, Jeudi believes that person is being asked at the same time to no longer consider the dynamism of life and to resign themself to endure all of the abuses that could result from their engagement.

-Getting married is therefore not a necessity for Dominique and Thursday who, both non-Christians, see a free and unconstrained commitment preferable to marriage.
-Within this “European” institution that is marriage, “the woman almost disappears as a Subject to exist only by and for the man” underlines Vanessa Thursday who grew up in a Christian family respectful of the matrimonial principles.
-This is what she identifies as the power dynamics which exist between man and woman, based on “a patriarchal model of society which is consequently interwoven within the family”.
+Getting married is therefore not a necessity for Dominique and Jeudi, whom are both non-Christians and see a free and unconstrained commitment preferable to marriage.
+Within this “European” institution that is marriage, “the woman almost disappears as a Subject to exist only by and for the man” underlines Vanessa Jeudi, who grew up in a Christian family, respectful of the matrimonial principles.
+This is what she identifies as the power dynamics that exist between man and woman, based on “a patriarchal model of society which is consequently interwoven within the family”.